ssbc/ssb-ephemeral-keys/README.md

 cyphertext = secretbox(message, nonce, sharedSecret)
 ```

-the `sharedSecret` and `singleUseKey` are zerod,
+The `sharedSecret` and `singleUseKey` are zerod,
 and `nonce + singeUseKey.public + cyphertext` is returned.

-### decryption
+### Decryption

 The user has to know which stored ephemeral key is to be used.
-probably the stored key should be identified with a message id,
+Probably the stored key should be identified with a message id,
 since they will need to post it to another peer so that they may encrypt to it.

-to decrypt, the user receives
+To decrypt, the user receives

 ``` js
   ephemeral_message = nonce + singeUseKey.public + cyphertext